 Step 2 – Determine the Scope of Incorporating the Change

-Another approach could involve delays to the the schedule and an increased budget, but keep the original scope intact.
-Often during this step, one or more business stakeholders are involved to evaluate trade-offs and solution approaches.
-The goal in this step is to present the information your change approval team needs to make an informed decision about whether or not to approve the change.
-Let’s look at that step next.
+Another approach could involve delays to the schedule in an increased budget, but keep the original scope intact, plus the change.
+Often during this step, there’s at least one, if not multiple, business stakeholders who are involved in evaluating the tradeoffs and the solution approaches.
+The goal in this step is to present the information to your change approval team and what they need to make an informed decision about whether or not to approve the change.

 Step 3 – Gain Approval or Rejection of the Change